rlindsgaard/rlindsgaard.github.io/_drafts/queue-checkpoints.md

 The producer is responsible for adding the checkpoint.
 When computation completes, the consumer removes the job.

-The idea comes from erlang [source needed]
+The idea originally comes from learning and working with erlang.
+I would like to attribute it to [cite: erlang programming 2nd edition] or [cite: learnyousomeerlang] however, searching both references for concise formulation of the problem have been futile for me, in any case, the applications or diverse use of the pattern is all my own thinking.

 ## Choosing technologies